YumiData/Clustering_Analysis_Wholesale_Customers/README.md

 * Draw Elbow Plot to decide the optimal cluster number
 * Apply Hierarchical and K-Means methods
 * Analyze the result and use Tableau to visualize the underlying pattern of the data

+## Result
+Through the clustering analysis, there exists different and specific spending patterns in each cluster.A cluster number of 5 is the most reasonable to make further business recommendations.